MarcinOrlowski/laravel-api-response-builder/README.md

     }

-To avoid this you need to make the array part of object, which in usually means wrapping it in another array:
+To avoid this you need to make the array part of object, which usually means wrapping it into another array:

     $returned_array = [1,2,3];
     $data = ['my_array' => $returned_array];